The Lending and Secured Finance Review: Netherlands

 A lender to a borrower, resident in the Netherlands, is not subject to any withholding tax with respect to payments due by the borrower under the loan, except if the loan qualifies as a participating loan, in which case payments to the lender are treated similarly to dividend payments and generally are subject to a 15 per cent withholding tax.
 A loan is qualified as a participating loan if it has no maturity or a maturity over 50 years, is subordinated to all senior debt and is profit participating.

-In addition, a new withholding tax has been enacted that introduces a 25 per cent withholding tax on interest paid by a borrower that is resident in the Netherlands or not resident in the Netherlands but the borrower attributes the interest paid to a branch in the Netherlands: (1) to a related entity resident in a low-tax jurisdiction, with a statutory profit tax rate of less than 9 per cent or a jurisdiction that is included in the EU list of non-cooperative jurisdictions, and (2) in abusive situations.
+In addition, a new withholding tax has been enacted that introduces a 25 per cent withholding tax on interest paid by a borrower that is resident in the Netherlands or not resident in the Netherlands when the borrower attributes the interest paid to a branch in the Netherlands: (1) to a related entity resident in a low-tax jurisdiction, with a statutory profit tax rate of less than 9 per cent or a jurisdiction that is included in the EU list of non-cooperative jurisdictions, and (2) in abusive situations.
 This withholding tax on interest will be effective from 2021.

 ii Stamp taxes and duties